 “Application” was made by Sunovion for CPD approval to the Federation of the Royal College of Physicians of the United Kingdom.

 This “robust learning environment for UK health professionals” has left me asking some questions:

-- Were the healthcare professionals made aware that Professor Stahl has been paid over $3.5 million dollars since August 2013 by 15 Pharnmaceutical companies including SUNOVION?
+- Were these UK healthcare professionals made aware that Professor Stahl has been paid over $3.5 million dollars since August 2013 by 15 Pharnmaceutical companies including SUNOVION?

 - Can healthcare professionals and the public easily access Professor Stahl’s declaration of financial interests as required by the British Association for Psychopharmacology?

 - What is the rationale of the Governance Panel for the British Association for Psychopharmacology in approving such “robust learning environments” for healthcare workers?